 Our program has two behaviorists who provide training to our residents.
 Mary Beth Backenstose is trained in Family Systems Theory and brings this formal education, as well as several years of practical experience teaching and providing behavioral health care in Hershey.
 Dr. Julie Radico brings her training and practice in the Cognitive Behavioral model and practice experiences working in several integrated primary care settings.
 Through small group discussions, review of seminal articles, direct observation, didactics, behavioral health precepting, and off-site experiences, our residents receive excellent training in how to provide for the mental health of the patients and families under their care.

 Residents learn to care for the older patient in their continuity clinics, which is augmented by a rotation at a local VA hospital.
 Regularly supervised rounds at a local nursing home and visits with a local hospice organization round out resident training in geriatric medicine.

 We use a Cerner product called PowerChart.
-Reflecting the value we place on continuity of care in a Patient-Centered Medical Home, we are pleased that the same PowerChart tool is used in our outpatient clinics as well as our inpatient hospital.
+Reflecting the value we place on continuity of care, we are pleased that the same PowerChart tool is used in our outpatient clinics as well as our inpatient hospital.